toolpath/syil/README.md

 	- Change the aquisition of machine coordinates in each macro to use the R_skip function to compensate for minute overshoot after the probe triggers.
 	- The `PROBEBORE` macro does not probe for the z-height.
 It would be nice to make that optional.
 	- The `PROBERECTANGLE` does not do a z-probe for the top of the stock.
 It would be nice to make that optional too.
 	- Improve the probe tip diameter calibration routine to use a gague ring (at least optionally).
 Right now it just assumes a 123 block.
+    - remove calibratex and calibratey with the addition of ring guage macro (need to make sure Justin agrees)

 # WISHLIST of stuff I don't yet know how to do